 First, it’s harder to find one.
-Secondly, if you won’t find a cover designed specifically for your model, you’ll have to browse through more general solutions.
+Secondly, if you won’t see a cover designed specifically for your model, you’ll have to look into more general solutions.

 Two tablets may have the same screen size (let’s say 10-inch), but a different screen aspect ratio.
-As a result, you may end up with a cover which just doesn’t fit your tablet.
+As a result, you may end up with a cover which doesn’t fit your tablet.

 There are two more things to keep in mind.